fitzcairn/Macro-Explain-o-Matic/README.md

 Macro-Explain-o-Matic
 =====================

-This is all the source and tools for Fitzcairn's Macro Explain-o-matic (www.macroexplain.com).
+This repository contains all the source and tools for Fitzcairn's Macro Explain-o-matic (www.macroexplain.com).
 I am choosing to release all the source for this project in the hope that someone will find it useful.

 A couple things to note about this code: